wooshishi/3d-printing/README.md

 This repository contains my 3D model files.

 ## License
-This FreeCAD file is licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+All the FreeCAD files in this repository are licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).